abhijitramesh/abhijitramesh/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working completing Udacity Deep Learning Nanodegree
+- 🔭 I’m currently working on building theGitLit
-- 🌱 I’m currently learning CNNs,RNNs,GANs,RL.(Anything that teaches machines to learn)
+- 🌱 I’m currently learning Applied Data Science with Python by University of Michigan
 - 👯 I’m looking to collaborate on applied AI projects.
 - 💬 Ask me about Android,Deep-Learning,Java,Python.
 - 📫 How to reach me: send an email to abhijitramesh2k@gmail.com or ping me in telegram @Abhijit_Ramesh or yet just [google me](https://www.google.com/search?q=abhijit+ramesh&rlz=1C5CHFA_enIN885IN887&oq=abhijit+ramesh)